SUMOTEXT/sumotext.github.io/_posts/api-docs/2014-10-24-managing-groups.md

 ###Error Response
 If there is an error, the response contains an error description message after a colon.
 <pre class="code"><code>Action {action} Error: [Error Description]</code></pre>

-The first line of the response contains this string.
-You may ignore the lines that follow (they contain the html markup that would call this method from a browser).

-###Error Response
-If there is an error, the second piece of data contains an error message instead:
-<pre class="code"><code>{mobile}:{error-message}</code></pre>

-If the IP adress making the API call is not registered with Sumotext, the response is
-<pre class="code"><code>NOTIP</code></pre>